sean-adams/dataslayer/README.md

 To clear history up to the current page, click the X on the top right.

-The extension options page (found in the [Chrome extensions page](chrome://extensions/)) will allow you to hide or show certain tag types.
+The extension options page (found in the [Chrome extensions page](chrome://extensions/)) will allow you to hide or show certain tag types, as well as specific Google Analytics UA-IDs (separated by semicolons).
 All tags are shown by default.
 Settings **should** sync across devices if you're signed in to Chrome.

 Misc
 ----